In-State Tuition, Financial Aid and DACA

 SB 6523: The REAL Hope Act (WASFA)

 On February 26, 2014, Governor Jay Inslee signed into law the REAL Hope Act (SB 6523).
-Beginning with the 2014–15 academic year, this new law expands eligibility for the Washington College Grant (formerly known as the State Need Grant) to non–citizens who qualify for in-state tuition under HB 1079 and meet other eligibility requirements.
+Beginning with the 2014–15 academic year, this new law expands eligibility for the Washington College Grant (formerly known as the State Need Grant) to non–citizens who qualify for in-state tuition under HB 1079 (and now SB 5194) and meet other eligibility requirements.

 To learn more about what is requested, review the WASFA Application Guide or find out if you qualify for State financial aid by filling out the WASFA (Washington Application for State Financial Aid).